zikula/core/docs/LayoutDesign/Themes/ThemeCreationExample.md

 - First create a new vendor folder inside the extensions folder.
 It should start with a capital letter.
 For our example we should start with `Company`.
 - In this folder we will now create a theme folder.
 Let us name it `PaulaTheme`.
 So we now have the following: `/src/extensions/Company/PaulaTheme`.
-- Copy all the files and folder of the folder ZikulaBootstrapTheme into the folder `PaulaTheme`.
+- Copy all the files and folder of the folder ZikulaDefaultTheme into the folder `PaulaTheme`.
-- Rename `Company/PaulaTheme/ZikulaBootstrapTheme.php` to `Company/PaulaTheme/CompanyPaulaTheme.php`.
+- Rename `Company/PaulaTheme/ZikulaDefaultTheme.php` to `Company/PaulaTheme/CompanyPaulaTheme.php`.
 - Change the content as follows:

 ```php